SBeator/mock-server/README.md

 ## Start mock server

-You can use `npm` or `yarn` to install the dependences and start server:
+Please clone or download this project to your local, and use `npm` or `yarn` to install the dependences and start server:

 ```
 npm install